michaelbromley/michaelbromley.co.uk/content/blog/2015-04-15-automatic-import-of-lesssass-files-with-gulp.md

   - Less

 ---
-This post describes a way to use <a href="http://gulpjs.com/" target="_blank">Gulp</a> to automatically `@import` <a href="http://lesscss.org/" target="_blank">Less</a> files from anywhere in your project&#8217;s folder structure.
-It is useful if you want to define self-contained components that put all HTML, JavaScript and LESS files together, yet you don&#8217;t want to maintain a list of imports in your main LESS file.
+This post describes a way to use [Gulp](http://gulpjs.com/) to automatically `@import` [Less](http://lesscss.org/) files from anywhere in your project's folder structure.
+It is useful if you want to define self-contained components that put all HTML, JavaScript and LESS files together, yet you don't want to maintain a list of imports in your main LESS file.

 The following method should also apply if you prefer Sass, since it uses the same kind of imports system.
-I&#8217;ve not tested this though, so if anyone runs into any problems with applying this to Sass files, do let me know.
+I've not tested this though, so if anyone runs into any problems with applying this to Sass files, do let me know.

 ## The Problem